 The Weather API and Weather Data Services page allows the user to request weather data by a location value.
 The location value includes the ability to specify latitude and longitude value.
 This will allow the weather data to be found for any point in the world whether it’s a city with an address or a point in the middle of the ocean.
 The location value can also be an address or partial address value, a US zip code or weather station ID.

 What is latitude and longitude?

 Latitude and longitude are used to locate points on the globe as a pair of numbers.
-Latitude represents how far north/south the point is and longitude represents how far east/east the point is.
+Latitude represents how far north/south the point is and longitude represents how far east/west the point is.

 The numbers are often expressed in degrees because the earth is approximately a sphere.
 Because we can travel all around the world we use 360 degrees of longitude for a full circle and 180 degrees of latitude for the half circle of north-south.